-IF OUR CUSTOMERS CHOOSE TO PROVIDE MANUFACTURING SERVICES IN-HOUSE, OUR RESULTS OF OPERATIONS COULD SUFFER.
+IF OUR CUSTOMERS CHOOSE TO PROVIDE MANUFACTURING SERVICES IN-HOUSE OR OVERSEAS, OUR RESULTS OF OPERATIONS COULD SUFFER.
 Our business has benefited from OEMs deciding to outsource their EMS needs to us.
 Our future revenue growth depends, in part, on new outsourcing opportunities from OEMs.
-Current and prospective customers continuously evaluate our performance against other providers.
+Current and prospective customers continuously evaluate our performance against other providers, including off-shore procurement opportunities.
 They also evaluate the potential benefits of manufacturing their products themselves.
-To the extent that outsourcing opportunities are not available either due to OEM decisions to produce these products themselves or to use other providers, our financial results and prospects could be materially adversely affected.
+To the extent that outsourcing opportunities are not available either due to OEM decisions to produce these products themselves or to use other domestic or foreign providers, our financial results and prospects could be materially adversely affected.

-WE MAY NOT BE ABLE TO MAINTAIN THE ENGINEERING, TECHNOLOGICAL AND MANUFACTURING

-CAPABILITIES REQUIRED BY OUR CUSTOMERS IN THE FUTURE.
+WE MAY NOT BE ABLE TO MAINTAIN THE ENGINEERING, TECHNOLOGICAL AND MANUFACTURING CAPABILITIES REQUIRED BY OUR CUSTOMERS IN THE FUTURE.
 The markets for our manufacturing and engineering services are characterized by rapidly changing technology and evolving process development.
 The continued success of our business will depend upon our ability to: